 The content of the social dialogue, the specific issues that are informed, consulted and negotiated - are covered by several research fields, for more information, see Health, environment and safety in the workplace, Collective bargaining and agreements, Wage formation, Working hours and employment and European labour models.

 Social dialogue and democracy

 In Norway, democratic working life and workplaces is a fundamental objective.
-In a comparative perspective, Norwegian employees enjoy a number of schemes designed to ensure fairness and equal treatment, and opportunities for personal development and growth.
+From a comparative perspective, Norwegian employees enjoy a number of schemes designed to ensure fairness and equal treatment, and opportunities for personal development and growth.
 How democratic is the Norwegian working life; what can employees and representatives influence on?
-Which schemes are practiced - and are schemes practiced according to the intentions?
+Which schemes are practised - and are schemes practised according to the intentions?
 Which issues attract the most interest, and where is the line of conflict?
 To what degree is social dialogue institutionalized as a form of working in the Norwegian working life - by sector, industry and company size?
 These are some of the central questions that Fafo has been concerned with over the past years.